Rating: *

 No. A hundred fucking times "No".

-Night of The Dribbler was a supposed lost slasher until a few horror fans became aware of its existence, herded enough attention about it and somehow convinced a high power (or at least an unfortunate distributor known as Code Red) to have it released.
-Little do they know they'll be wishing they haven't done that.
+Night of The Dribbler was a supposed lost slasher until a few horror fans became aware of its existence, herding it enough attention to somehow convince a high power (or at least an unfortunate distributor known as Code Red) to have it released.
+Little do they know they'll be wishing they hadn't...

-In this movie, a really terrible basketball team known as The Plumbers is on their 6th year losing streak and appears to be decreasing a teammate one suspicious accident at a time.
+In this movie, a really terrible basketball team known as The Plumbers is on their 6th year losing streak and appears to be losing one suspicious accident at a time.
 A lot of them got hurt.
-Very few gets killed.
+Very few got killed.
 All perpetrated by a hoodlum in a rubbery basketball mask.
 But who could it be?
 Is it our hero, Stan Bates (Gregory Calpakis)?
 A benchwarmer stuck on ball boy duties who dreams of becoming a basketball star?
-His overbearing dad who isn't too happy with his son's current position?
-The goth girl Becky (Flavia Carrozzi) who obviously had taken a liking to Stan?
-Or maybe it's that weird science teacher who always finds himself in wrong place at the wrong time?
+His overbearing dad who isn't too happy about his son's current position?
+The goth girl Becky (Flavia Carrozzi) who obviously has taken a liking to Stan?
+Or maybe it's that weird science teacher who always finds himself in the wrong place at the wrong time?

 Nothing!
 Just like this movie will be in my memory after I finish fifteen Jello-Shots!
 Avoid like a plague!